 McCoy On Top Of Christmas Hurdle Tree

-A selection of the all-time greats have tasted their share of success here over the years, with the greatest of them all sitting out in front as the jockey with the most wins in the history of this race, as of 2019.
-McCoy is of course now retired so won’t be adding to his total as is big rival Ruby Walsh.
-Barry Geraghty may have a few seasons left in him yet to close the gap though with 3 wins to date.
+A selection of the all-time greats have tasted their share of success here over the years, with the greatest of them all sitting out in front as the jockey with the most wins in the history of this race, as of 2021.
+Tony McCoy is of course now retired so won’t be adding to his total, as are big rivals Ruby Walsh and Barry Geraghty.

 All That Glitters Is Green And Gold